80% of Union Presbyterian Seminary Students Receive Financial Aid.

 PROMISE FOR PARISH MINISTRY SCHOLARSHIPS

-The Financial Aid Office will offer financial aid for incoming ECP students over a two-year trial period.
-In the fall of 2012, all newly admitted ECP students will have the opportunity to receive a scholarship award equal to 1/3 of their tuition expenses, similar to the Matching Grants program offered in Charlotte.
-Our objective with this initiative is two-fold.
-First and foremost, we want to demonstrate our firm commitment to our institutional mission of providing leaders in Christian Education to the church.
-Secondarily, we hope that this initiative will increase applications to and enrollment in the ECP.
+The Financial Aid Office offers financial aid for incoming ECP students.
+All newly admitted ECP students have the opportunity to receive a scholarship award equal to 1/3 of their tuition expenses, similar to the Matching Grants program offered in Charlotte.

 Need-based aid may be available to students who have not been awarded a scholarship.
 Aid may be as much as 100% of tuition for PC(USA) students and up to 75% of tuition for non-PS(USA) students.
 A separate application is required.
 The need-based aid application is available here.